vasylenko/devdosvid.blog/content/posts/2022/some-techniques-to-enhance-your-terraform-proficiency/index.md

 Some code examples in this article will work with Terraform version 0.15 and onwards.
 But if you're still using 0.14 or lower, here's another motivation for you to upgrade.
 {{</attention>}}

-## Conditional resource creation or how to implement the if-else statement in Terraform
+## Conditional resource creation or how to implement the "if else" statement in Terraform
 {{<figure src="condiitonal-resource-creation.png" width="400">}}

+With Terraform, you can have a conditional module or a resource creation by implementing the ternary operator — so-called Conditional Expressions.

-Let's start from the most popular one (although, still may be new for somebody): whether to create a resource depending on some fact, e.g., the value of a variable.
-Terraform meta-argument `count` helps to describe that kind of logic.
+Let's start from the most popular one: whether to create a resource depending on some fact, e.g., the value of a variable.

+Terraform meta-argument `count` helps to describe that kind of resource creation logic.

 Here is how it may look like:
 ```terraform